About Me

 Poetry & Songwriting + Lesson Planning + Collaborative Writing AWARDS / RECOGNITION

-Tompkins Poetry Award - 2nd place, judged by Maureen Owen, 2022 (a WSU writing award) The Daniel Keyes Family Graduate Scholarship in Creative Writing (2020-21 Academic Year) Tompkins Poetry Award - Honorable Mention, judged by Camille Guthrie, 2020 (a WSU writing award)
+Helen Earnhart Harley Creative Writing Fellowship Award in Poetry - Honorable Mention, judged by Alessandra Lynch, 2024 Tompkins Poetry Award - 2nd place, judged by Maureen Owen, 2022 (a WSU writing award) The Daniel Keyes Family Graduate Scholarship in Creative Writing (2020-21 Academic Year) |

 I find very intriguing your use of the fairytale in these works.
 You've kept a strong sense of the fairytale rhythm while interjecting yourself with comments, queries, suggestions, and even as a speaking character.
 This casts a whole new light on the tales with a new approach to a disclosure of the possibilities of their intent or where the stories might have gone internally.
 One of the elements that captivated me most in this series is your subtle use of humor that pokes out in a most wonderfully twisted manner."